ycj28c/scribble/_posts/2016-08-05-google-spreadsheet-data-feed.md

 I has seek and tried lots of online storage, such as Google driver, Dropbox, Box, FTP, none of them works as I want.
 Finially I use the github as file server(I only has 1 file need to update), use SSH and windows schedular for submit scripts.

-+ Import scrum.csv to Google Spreadsheet
++ Import scrum.csv to Google Spreadsheet:
 Similar to Importfeed, we use `=importdata("https://xxxx/scrum.csv")` to import data.

 + Format data: